 A day or two later, Preble’s convertible zipped down the lane to Dorothy Emery’s family farm.
 Preble waved nonchalantly and drove down to his cottage on the bay.

 “Later, we asked him about the experience,” she wrote.
 “He wouldn’t say much.”

 Newspapers had reported his hair had turned white overnight.
 That wasn’t true – he looked the same as ever.
 Several weeks later he was making test dives on another submarine from the Navy yard.
 Every survivor of the Squalus asked to be reassigned to submarines.

 What Happened Next

 The Navy wanted to find out what happened to the Squalus and began a salvage operation immediately.
-The sub wasn’t raised until Sept.
+But salvagers couldn't raise the sub until Sept.
 13 that year.
-Only 25 bodies were found in the sub.
+They found only 25 bodies inside the vessel.
 One seaman had apparently gotten out of the hatch.
 They never found his body.

 The Squalus was cleaned out, repaired and recommissioned as the Sailfish in February 1940 She sank seven ships during World War II.
 Her conning tower now serves as a memorial to those who died at the Portsmouth Naval Shipyard.

-Divers William Badders, James McDonald and John Mihalowski were awarded the Medal of Honor.
+Divers William Badders, James McDonald and John Mihalowski received the Medal of Honor.

 Lloyd Maness was lost at sea during combat patrol on a submarine in 1944.